MGMA Conference Coverage

 Veradigm’s survey of 360 practice leaders finds operational and financial strain, not clinical concerns, are the top threats to independence.

-AI scribes get the headlines, but the highest-yield documentation fixes are workflow changes practices can make this quarter without signing a new vendor contract.
+AI scribes get the headlines, but the highest-yield documentation fixes are workflow changes practices can make without a new vendor contract.